A beginner's guide to photographing the Aurora Borealis

 Many people regularly ask us how they can see them, and how they can photograph them, so this is a fairly basic article on what you need to do.
 If you’re a seasoned photographer, don’t bother reading any further.
 It won’t be of much interest!

 I’m not going to get into detail about what creates auroras, but the likely cause will be an ejection from the sun, either from a sunspot or a coronal hole.
 The sun also has an eleven year “cycle”, when activity grows to a maximum and then decreases to a minimum.
-We are currently (probably) just past a solar minimum and the number of sunspots has at times been virtually zero.
-That’s not good if you want to see lots of strong auroras in the next year or so.
+We are now just past a solar minimum and whilst the number of sunspots has at times been virtually zero, things are really starting to ramp up in 2021.
+That’s good if you want to see lots of strong auroras in the next few years.

 So the first question we get is “how do we know when its possible to see an aurora?”
 There are a number of apps you can get which will tell you when things are kicking off.
 By far the best is called Glendale Aurora.
 You can’t get in it the App Store or places like that, but you download it from the website of a bloke called Andy Stables who lives on Skye.
 Not only does he understand the graphs and charts better than we ever will, he goes out every night with his camera for a look.
 And if you follow him on twitter or Facebook, you can also get notifications – just in case you’re not paying attention! http://www.glendaleskye.com/aurora_borealis.php